matrix-org/matrix-react-sdk/README.md

     packaging that you might do.
   * Create an index.html file pulling in your compiled javascript and the CSS bundle from the skin you use.
-For now, you'll also need to manually import CSS from any skins that your skin inherts from.
+For now, you'll also need to manually import CSS from any skins that your skin inherits from.